The Dare (musician): The Dare

+The Dare subsequently toured in Europe in March 2025, performing to sold-out audiences at venues including Melkweg in Amsterdam, Le Trianon in Paris, Santeria Toscana 31 in Milan, Marble Factory in Bristol, Vicar Street in Dublin, New Century Hall in Manchester and Queen Margaret Union in Glasgow.
+In April 2025, the Dare performed at Coachella.
+He later appeared at Primavera Sound in June, followed by August performances at Lollapalooza and the Reading and Leeds Festival.
+In October, he also performed at Austin City Limits Music Festival.
+Outside the festival circuit, the Dare DJed a Studio 54–inspired party hosted by Valentino Beauty on September 10.
+Also in 2025, the Dare released Freakquencies: Volume 1, a four-track project inspired by his club night of the same name, and co-produced Stateside with PinkPantheress.

+The Dare performing in Melbourne, 2026.

+On January 27, 2026, he performed a DJ set at the Whitney Museum's Art Party.
+In February 2026, the Dare performed at the Laneway Festival in Australia and New Zealand.
+Alongside the Laneway Festival, the Dare brought his freakquencies club night to Sydney and Melbourne, featuring DJ sets from Geese and Wet Leg.
+At the Perth Laneway Festival, he performed his remix of Wet Leg's "Mangetout" with Rhian Teasdale.
+In March 2026, the Dare attended the Saint Laurent Fall/Winter 2026–2027 Fashion Show during Paris Fashion Week.

 Reception

 English singer Charli XCX praised "Girls" in a 2022 interview, saying it "goes off at parties"; the two later collaborated on "Guess" for the deluxe edition of her 2024 album Brat.
 The Dare later performed as the opening act for the Brooklyn date of Charli XCX's Brat tour in June 2024.
 His musical style has frequently been compared to LCD Soundsystem, (Note: Attributed to multiple references:) the Rapture, (Note: Attributed to multiple references:) and Peaches.
 (Note: Attributed to multiple references:)

 In a critical review in Pitchfork, Sophie Kemp compared the Dare to LMFAO and claimed his schtick "looks better on a T-shirt than in a song, where its snarkiness is a little exhausting".

 Personal life

 As of July 2023, Smith lived in an apartment in East Williamsburg, Brooklyn.
 In a profile for GQ, Samuel Hine described him as "a little shy", unlike his stage persona.
 Smith calls himself a "huge music nerd" and said he struggled with anxiety and hypochondria when he moved to New York City.